paul-hammant/tbd/content/alternative-branching-models/index.md

 We've just described a two branch model - the mainline and a project branch.
 It could be that the application in question has more that one project in flight at any one time.
-That would mean more than one project branch, and that creates pressire for more intermdiate merges, and consequentially greater merge difficulty.
+That would mean more than one project branch, and that creates pressire for more intermediate merges, and consequentially greater merge difficulty.

 #### Always release ready?